Office-based addiction treatment (OBAT)

 We also provide regular virtual venues for all New Jersey providers who support addiction treatment and navigation in New Jersey to receive support, training, and case conferencing.
 These include our bi-monthly MAT lunch hours and quarterly SUD navigation support calls.

-If you have questions or would like more information, contact Laura Sorensen, Senior Program Manager for Substance Use, Harm Reduction and Behavioral Health Initiatives, at [email protected].
+If you have questions or would like more information, contact the OBAT team, at [email protected].

-• Approaches for building relationships and putting harm reduction, trauma-informed care, and care-planning into practice in a clinic-based setting
+• Approaches for building authentic healing relationships and how to put harm reduction, trauma-informed care, and care-planning into practice in a clinic-based setting.

 MAT lunch hours

 Co-hosted with New Jersey’s MAT Centers of Excellence, the medications for addiction treatment (MAT) lunch hours are hour-long virtual meetings to hear from experts and discuss the latest in clinical and non-clinical issues affecting the MAT patient population.
 Providers, OBAT navigators, peers, advocates, and other stakeholders working in New Jersey’s substance use disorder field are welcome to attend.
-If you have questions or would like more information, contact Shelby Kehoe, Program Manager for Policy & Advocacy, at [email protected].
+If you have questions or would like more information, contact the OBAT team, at [email protected].

-MAT Lunch Hours are held every other month on third Wednesdays at 12 pm ET:
+MAT Lunch Hours are held on the following Wednesdays at 12 pm ET:

 Related resources